vanshika265526/Optify.AI/README.md

 <h1 align='center'>
 ✨ “Your resume is your first impression.
-Make it unforgettable with Optify.ai.” ✨
+Make it unforgettable with Optify.AI.” ✨

 </h1>